CODARcode/cheetah/README.md

 - New `status` subcommand
 - New  `generate-report` subcommand
 - Multi-user campaign support
+- Specify different node counts in Sweeps
+- Add experiments to an existing campaign directory
+- Option to override number of nodes
+- Feature to parse and consolidate campaign performance information
+- Have cheetah figure out min/max number of nodes
+- Mark file as ADIOS XML file for an application
+- Support for absolute paths for input files
+- Support for TAU trace directory
+- Support for input files with key-value parameters
+- Get Example-Heat_Transfer + Tau working with Cheetah
+- Support for running per-run setup script during campaign creation
+- Support for sub-directories for FOB components
+- Named group directories in campaign
+- Ordered invocation of FOB components
+- Insert delay between component invocations
+- Derived params based on params for codes
+- Option to kill run if any component fails
+- Support for timeouts
+- Support for named arguments
+- Set custom TAU environment variable for each code
 - Dataspaces integration
 - Improved ADIOS parameter support
 - Add `node\_layout` Sweep option for per-machine node configuration